 From Feature Visualization to Visual Circuits: Effect of Model Perturbation

 Abstract: Understanding the inner workings of large-scale deep neural networks is challenging yet crucial in several high-stakes applications.
 Mechanistic interpretability is an emergent field that tackles this challenge, often by identifying human-understandable subgraphs in deep neural networks known as circuits.
 In vision-pretrained models, these subgraphs are typically interpreted by visualizing their node features through a popular technique called feature visualization.
-Recent works have analyzed the stability of different feature visualization types under the adversarial model manipulation framework.
-This paper addresses limitations in existing works by proposing a novel attack called ProxPulse that simultaneously manipulates two types of feature visualizations.
-Surprisingly, when analyzing these attacks within the context of visual circuits, we find that visual circuits exhibit some robustness to ProxPulse.
-Consequently, we introduce a new attack based on ProxPulse that reveals the manipulability of visual circuits, highlighting their lack of robustness.
+Recent works have analyzed the stability of different feature visualization types under the adversarial model manipulation framework, where models are subtly perturbed to alter their interpretations while maintaining performance.
+However, existing model manipulation methods have two key limitations: (1) they manipulate either synthetic or natural feature visualizations individually, but not both simultaneously, and (2) no work has studied whether circuit-based interpretations are vulnerable to such manipulations.
+This paper exposes these vulnerabilities by proposing a novel attack called ProxPulse that simultaneously manipulates both types of feature visualizations.
+Surprisingly, we find that visual circuits exhibit some robustness to ProxPulse.
+We therefore introduce CircuitBreaker, the first attack targeting entire circuits, which successfully manipulates circuit interpretations, revealing that circuits also lack robustness.
 The effectiveness of these attacks is validated across a range of pre-trained models, from smaller architectures like AlexNet to medium-scale models like ResNet-50, and larger ones such as ResNet-152 and DenseNet-201 on ImageNet.
+ProxPulse changes both visualization types with <1\% accuracy drop, while our CircuitBreaker attack manipulates visual circuits with attribution correlation scores dropping from near-perfect to ~0.6 while preserving circuit head functionality.

 Submission Length: Regular submission (no more than 12 pages of main content)